abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in medical treatment/Project01_Estimate_TreatmentEffect_Tree_Based_model/README.md

 - the average treatment effect is the expectation of the difference in the potential outcomes, and the expectation can be given by taking the average.

+## T-Learner :
+- Uses two models for estimating for one model for treatment arm and one model for controlled arm.

+- thats why known as two tree method.

+- but can only use half the data for each of the model.

+## S-Learner :
+- Uses single model for estimating  for treatment arm and for controlled arm.

+- thats why known as single tree method.

+- but can use full of  the data for  the model.